 This process should be concluded within 28 working days of the receipt of the written complaint.
 Where more time is required to complete the investigation, the reason for the delay should be discussed with relevant parties.

 The relevant Executive Director will write to you within 28 working days of receiving the report setting out TACT’s response and, where appropriate, proposed actions to the complaint.

 Stage Three - The review panel

-The review panel is then required to meet within 28 days of the request being made. where a delay is unavoidable, you will be informed of the reasons in writing and advised of the new panel hearing date.
+The review panel is then required to meet within 28 working days of the request being made.
+Where a delay is unavoidable, you will be informed of the reasons in writing and advised of the new panel hearing date.

-The panel’s role is to review the issues, not to reinvestigate the complaint or consider nay new issues that may be raised.
+The panel’s role is to review the issues, not to re-investigate the complaint or consider any new issues that may be raised.

-the panel is required to decide upon and records its recommendation within 24 hours of the end of the meeting.
-The chair of the panel must notify in writing to you, the agency, the independent person and anyone else consider to have an interest in its recommendations and its reasons for them.
+The panel is required to decide upon and record its recommendation within 24 hours of the end of the meeting.
+The Chair of the panel must notify in writing to you, the agency and anyone else considered to have an interest, of its recommendations and its reasons for them.